gitter-badger/BAF/README.md

 TODO list

-- [ x ] custom search that exports the targets ips / open ports to text file for custom attacks
+- [x] custom search that exports the targets ips / open ports to text file for custom attacks
-- [ x ] serially open admin/admin webcams
+- [x] serially open admin/admin webcams
 - [ ] penetrating common services of the hosts with default credentials